rudotriton/scriptable-calendar-widget/README.md

 - `showPrevMonth` - would show days from the previous month if they fit into the calendar view.
 - `showNextMonth` - would show days from the next month if they fit into the calendar view.
 - `individualDateTargets` - would allow tapping on a date to open that specific day in the calendar set by the `calendarApp` setting. (atm, supports default iOS calendar and Fantastical callback urls, should be possible to add more).
+- `flipped` - the layout for the medium-sized widget can be either the default, `events - calendar`, or a flipped, `calendar - events` layout.
+This setting can also be given as a widget parameter (something like: `{ "flipped": true }`) to just affect that particular widget.

 ## Small Widgets